Azure/autorest.typescript/test/integration/generated/bodyDuration/README.md

 ### BodyDurationClient

-`BodyDurationClient` is the primary interface for developers using the BodyDurationClient library.
+`BodyDurationClient` is the primary interface for developers using the BodyDuration client library.
 Explore the methods on this client object to understand the different features of the BodyDuration service that you can access.